Table of Contents

 Its economic development goes back in history when Munich used to be a significant marketplace while later on it continued with manufacturing precision instruments, optical and electrical appliances, aerospace and many other high-technology products as well as food, cosmetics, and clothing too.
 So, despite its ancient grip, Munich walked with the new, blending with the modern touch, which is notable in the many exhibitions, and other mind-expanding fairs and happenings.

 Not only the man-made buildings and inspiring views are important; the natural richness of the landscape contributes to making it even more pleasant.
-When in need for critical thinking: the Isar River, its parks and the visibility of the mountain ridges of the Alps – do wonders for you!
+When in need of critical thinking: the Isar River, its parks and the visibility of the mountain ridges of the Alps – do wonders for you!

 Universities in Munich

-Its universities are ranked among the world’s top-universities, as well as winners of “University of Excellence” awards, held annually in Germany.
+Its universities are ranked among the world’s top universities, as well as winners of “University of Excellence” awards, held annually in Germany.
 What makes studying in Munich even more attractive is the luxury of being offered free studies for all students coming to harvest knowledge as well as the possibility to attend English-taught classes.

 The University of Munich (Ludwig Maximilian University)

 The University of Munich (Ludwig Maximilian University) offers 18 faculties covering a wide and a differentiated array of courses with as many as 150 subjects ranging from the Humanities and Cultural Sciences, Law, Economics, Social studies, Medicine and others.
-Find out more about all this university has to offer at: http://www.en.uni-muenchen.de/

 The Technical University of Munich